Updated March 2022

 Moisture is your worst nightmare when it comes to preserving leftover pizza.
 However, wrapping leftover slices in plastic wrap or an air-sealed bag is the best trick for lunch tomorrow.

 If you are thinking about heating up slices after storing them in the refrigerator, use your Grilla Grill.
 Microwaves cause slices to feel like rubber, and traditional ovens can dry out the ingredients.
+The consistent, even heat of your Grilla Grill will give you a beautifully crispy crust and juicy ingredients on leftover pizza!

 Pizza for dinner two nights in a row is always the right answer.

-Gas grills and conventional ovens are a way of the past.
+Gas grills and conventional pizza ovens are a way of the past.
 Experience the taste of Grilla Grills today.

 Have your own tips for cooking pizza on a pellet grill?
-Let us know by sharing your recipe with us.
+Let us know by sharing your pizza recipe with us.
 If the only thing holding you back is a grill, may we suggest having a look at either our Grilla or Silverbac pellet grill?